 "Now… Children o' Knowledge and Purity," the left head said, turning to Izzy and Mimi, "ye've done well to pass yer trials.
 Ye've proven yer still worthy of yer Crests."

 "Aye," the right head said, "so we'll restore 'em for ye."

 "That's wonderful!"
 Palmon exclaimed.
 "Thank you, Xuanwumon!"

 "We didn't do it alone, though," Mimi admitted, smiling at Yolei.

 Yolei suddenly found four turtle eyes trained on her, and her face burned.
 "U-um, well…" she gulped.

-Xuanwumon looked her over for a thoughtful minute. "…Aye," the left-head spoke.
-"And thanks to ye too, young lass."
+Xuanwumon looked her over for a thoughtful minute.
+"Aye, and thanks to ye too, young lass." the left-head spoke.

 "You're, uh… you're welcome," she said with a nervous wave.
 "No problem!"

-"Now, then…" the left head said, turning and pointing towards a pedestal.
+"Now, then," the left head said, turning and looking towards a pedestal.
 "Place yer Crests on these, and we'll start restorin' 'em."